morey-tech/aap_tf_snow_demo/docs/README.md

 :warning: The required variable need to be set in order to create the load balancer in the proper cloud.[Set variable here]().

 Implementation diagram:
+:warning: The serviceNow entry point is optional.
+All can be run from Ansible Automation Platform.

 ![architecture diagram](images/infra.png)